Paulmicha/projet-complexe/README.md

 * Research journal on very diverse subjects (personal archive)
 * Private, public, multi-user with optional open access for collaboration, inspiration, discourse
 * Organizing notes (relations, knowledge management, "archeology of knowledge", reflexivity) - including experimenting with automation (e.g. producing suggestions or generating relations) and mixing different indexes
-* Data import/export - including periodically and automatically,  and visualization
+* Data import/export (including periodically) and visualization
-* Efficient interface design aiming for accessibility, progressive enhancement, and offline capabilities (+ installable app ?)
+* Efficient interface [design](https://principles.adactio.com/) aiming for accessibility, progressive enhancement, and offline capabilities (+ installable app ?)

 ## General presentation

 ### Conception

 Between 2009 and 2014, I started several projects which are now integrated into a single one ("projet complexe").
-One started out of curiosity for History and interactive visualization of historical events, another focused on the findability of "memo" notes about practical knowledge (consisting in a collection and archive of instructions, guides and tutorials), and the last one was centered around the organization of notes, concepts and knowledge (their origins and development).
+One started out of curiosity for History and interactive visualization of historical events, another focused on the findability of "memos" about practical knowledge (consisting in a collection and archive of instructions, guides and tutorials), and the last one was centered around the organization of concepts and ideas (their origins, development and interactions).

 [![Combined architecture of past projects in the form of a simplified entity diagram, also representing Drupal-related entities.](readme/index/projet-complexe-diagrams-v01.png)](readme/index/projet-complexe-diagrams-v01.png)
 Image above : combined architecture of past projects in the form of a simplified entity diagram, also representing Drupal-related entities.